AML and KYC: Ensuring Compliance and Combating Financial Crimes

 AML and KYC compliance is subject to the oversight of numerous international, regional, and national regulatory frameworks, which encompass the following:

-• Financial Action Task Force (FATF) Recommendations: The FATF, a prominent global organization, has established comprehensive standards and recommendations that guide AML and KYC practices worldwide.
+• Financial Action Task Force (FATF) Recommendations: The FATF, a prominent global organisation, has established comprehensive standards and recommendations that guide AML and KYC practices worldwide.
 These recommendations are continuously updated to address evolving risks and challenges in the financial sector.

 • The USA PATRIOT Act: Enacted in the United States, the USA PATRIOT Act introduced robust measures and stringent AML and KYC requirements for financial institutions operating within the country.
 This legislation aims to combat money laundering, terrorist financing, and other illicit activities, thereby safeguarding the integrity of the U.S. financial system.